Musical performances exploring the story of Eurydice.

 Lumee’s Dream is an immersive, audio-visual installation inspired by Ellen Reid and Roxie Perkin’s opera p r i s m, winner of the 2019 Pulitzer Prize for Music.
 Created by acclaimed director James Darrah and cinematographer Adam Larsen, Lumee’s Dream plunges the observer into p r i s m’s unsettling universe.
 Reid and Perkins’ tragic character, Lumee, is summoned almost supernaturally through spatialized sound and evocative visuals.
 The site-specific soundscape will beckon the listener from all corners of Dorothy Chandler Pavilion with its eerie and alluring melodies.
 Written by Ellen Reid (composer) and Roxie Perkins (librettist).
 Video by James Darrah (director) and Adam Larsen (cinematographer).
 Audio mix and installation design by Ears Up.

 TICKETS AND INFO: Free Admission for all Eurydice ticket-holders on the day of the performance.
+The loop runs approximately 25 minutes (but you don't have to stay for the whole time).

 FEB 13 // 7:30 PM